RaveMaker/Zimbra-AD-Sync/README.md

 	    BINDPW="PASSWORD"
 	    FIELDS="mail"

-#### Create an AD group called Zimbra or edit the filter to include the entire AD:
+#### Create an AD group called Zimbra or use the filter to include the entire AD:

 ##### Only add members of AD group "Zimbra" in OU Users
 	    #FILTER="(&(sAMAccountName=*)(objectClass=user)(givenName=*)(memberOf=cn=Zimbra,cn=Users,$BASEDN))"